DISACT

 The project addresses four key puzzles:

-Historical Origins To trace the emergence and legitimization of enforced disappearances as a tool of state repression.
+To trace the emergence and legitimization of enforced disappearances as a tool of state repression.

 Research Approach